Family Building Path: Foster Care

 2. Who are the children in foster care?

-According to a 2019 study more than 30 percent of children in foster care identify as LGBTQ+.
-These youth are more likely to suffer harassment and abuse while in foster care.
-Many are abandoned by their birth families due to their sexual orientation or gender identity, only to enter a system that does not provide the support and safe space they need.
+According to a 2019 study published in Pediatrics, a monthly peer-reviewed medical journal published by the American Academy of Pediatrics, more than 30 percent of children in foster care identify as LGBTQ+.
+These kids are more likely to suffer harassment and abuse while in foster care.
+Their sexual orientation or gender identity has led them to be abandoned by their birth families only to find themselves entering a system that often doesn’t provide the support or safe space they need.
+Instead, they are much more likely to suffer harassment and abuse while in foster care.

 3. Is fostering the right way to start my family?

 If your goal is to adopt a child from the foster care system, you will achieve that goal eventually!
 It just may not be the first child who comes to stay with you — or even your fifth.
-But if you approach fostering with the intention of making a lifelong impact in a child’s life, and you trust that the “right” child will eventually become “your child,” being a foster dad can be an incredibly rewarding experience.
+But if you approach fostering with the intention of making a lifelong impact in a child’s life, and you trust that a child will eventually become “your child,” being a foster parent can be an incredibly rewarding experience.

-Deciding if fostering a child is right for you involves some additional soul searching.
+Deciding if fostering a child is right for you involves serious soul searching.
 It requires being honest with yourself and taking inventory of your own capabilities and limitations.
 For example, could you foster an infant?
 What about an older teen or siblings who want to stay together?
+Are you prepared to raise a child with a different race or ethnicity?
 Do you support the overall goal of reunifying a child with their family of origin?

-There are many paths to fatherhood, and only you can decide which is the best one for you.
-And it’s okay if you ultimately decide that this is not your best path forward.
-Also, know that there are many ways to support children in foster care short of becoming a foster parent — like serving as a mentor or donating to an organization.
+There are many paths to parenthood, and only you can decide which is the best one for your family-building.
+If you decide that fostering is not the path you plan to pursue, that is completely fine, too.
+Please note that even so, there are many ways to support children in foster care short of becoming a foster parent — like serving as a mentor or donating to a reputable foster agency with a special passion for LGBTQ+ family-building.

 4. What is foster care like from the child's perspective?

 It’s important to understand how children in foster care think and feel.
 They have had their lives disrupted.
-Many have experienced significant trauma — and entering into the foster care system, and being removed from their families, is a traumatic experience in itself.
-So, it’s natural that they may be suspicious of new adults entering their lives.
+Many have experienced significant trauma: Being removed from your family is itself a traumatic experience!
+So it’s only natural that your foster child placement may be suspicious of new adults entering their lives.

 When heading to a foster home, a child may be thinking, “How long will I stay here?” or “Will I have to change schools?”
-Some may be wondering, “Will my birth parents think I don’t love them?” or “Will I be abused again?” or “Will I ever see my siblings again?”
+Some may wonder, “Will my [birth] parents think I don’t love them?” or “Will I be abused again?” or “Will I ever see my siblings again?”
 They may be understandably angry, sad and feel lonely and isolated.

-A significant part of the process to become a foster dad is training and learning how best to support a child emotionally.
-This starts with listening.
+A significant part of the process to become a foster parent involves training and learning how best to support your child emotionally.
+This involves mad listening skills!
 And no one is better equipped to talk about the impact of foster care on children than the children who have been there.
-Foster Club, an organization dedicated to helping young people to realize their personal potential, (both in and from foster care,) publishes a blog called Youth Perspective.
+Foster Club, an organization dedicated to helping young people realize their personal potential, (both in and from foster care,) publishes a blog called Youth Perspective.
 Read about their experiences and their hopes for the future here.

-Still, many states have started passing bills that allow tax-funded child welfare agencies to legally discriminate against prospective LGBTQ parents on the basis of religious objections.
-(Some others have passed pro-LGBTQ bills forbidding this.)
-These laws also often target single people and have even been used to target people of different faiths.
+Many sates have since passed bills that allow tax-funded child welfare agencies to legally discriminate against prospective LGBTQ parents on the basis of religious objections.
+(Alternatively, other states have passed pro-LGBTQ bills forbidding this discrimination.)
+These laws often target single people as well, and have even been used to target people of different faiths.
 For this reason, it is important to know the foster care laws in your state.

 6. What is a home study?

-It may sound overwhelming, but the process is meant to help build your capacity to be the best, and most prepared, adoptive parent you can possibly be.
+It may seem overwhelming, just keep in mind that the whole process is really meant to help build your capacity to be the best, and most prepared, parent you can possibly be.

-7. What is the process for working with foster care?
+7. What is the process for becoming a foster parent?

 Emergency Care

-Some foster families provide short-term, emergency shelter for children until a relative or other foster placement can be found.
+Some foster families are only available to provide short-term, emergency shelter for children until a relative or other foster placement can be found.
 Because children can be removed from their homes at any time and on any day, sometimes emergency care is needed while the child welfare professional seeks out a suitable option.
-Typically, foster families that provide emergency care may have a child for just a few days.
-It’s a short-term, finite commitment.
+Typically, foster families who provide emergency care may have a child for just a few hours or days.

 Respite Care

 Thanks to TV shows, movies and rare but shocking stories that find their way to mainstream media, there are several common myths about foster parents and the children in their care.
-Most of the preconceived notions and stereotypes about the foster care system are quite simply not true.
+Unsurprisingly, most of these preconceived notions and stereotypes are not remotely accurate or true.

 Myth #1